Microsoft Windows NT 3.51 [build 1057] (May 1995 - December 2001)

 And then - reboot.

-15. I dont recommend to install NT network support until you apply latest SP.
+16. I don't recommend to install NT network support until you apply latest service pack.
 Later you may install Post-SP5 patches, hofixes and install IE5 16-bit, if needed.

 Problem 2: I need a driver for NEW (E)IDE/(S)ATA storage controller with busmastering, LBA48 & UDMA support